balloon0315/Projects/README.md

 # Zero To Hero

-This folder contains my projects, starting from my first "awkward" SAS project. :joy:
+This folder contains my projects, starting from my first SAS project. :joy:

 My master's degree experience pave the path for me to learn data analysis/science better and deeper.